maxBombrun/lipidDroplets/README.md

 ## Credits

-This project was funded by Science for Life Laboratory, the Swedish research council (grant 2012-4968 to Carolina Wählby and K2012-55X-010334-46-5-to Peter Arner), the Swedish strategic research program eSSENCE (to Carolina Wählby) and CIMED (to Peter Arner).
+This project was funded by Science for Life Laboratory, the Swedish research council (grant 2012-4968 to Carolina Wählby and K2012-55X-010334-46-5 to Peter Arner), the Swedish strategic research program eSSENCE (to Carolina Wählby) and CIMED (to Peter Arner).

 ## License